UiT-Photonics/itc4k/README.md

 ## Notes
-I want to emphasize *simple class*, you really can't do more than set the value/range for the TEC and LD and turn them on/off.
+I want to emphasize *simple class*, you really can't do more than set the setpoint for the TEC, LD, adjust some LD amplitude and modulation settings and turn them on/off.
 It shold be fairly easy to extend tho.
 All the controlling logic is in the itc4001-class, the gui is just a static function that creates an object and provides a uifigure-based user interface to it.

 ## Screenshot
 ![Screenshot of the GUI](screenshot.png "Screenshot of the GUI")